These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Lungwort

 This lovely, unassuming shade perennial, once believed to cure lung ailments, has pretty splashes of silver on its foliage.
 Salmon buds open into beautiful blue flowers in spring.
-They're deer- and rabbit-resistant.
+They're also deer- and rabbit-resistant.

 lungwort